 mlflow.log_params(study.best_params)

-Typical mistakes.
-Data leakage in objective: if preprocessing (StandardScaler, target encoding) is fitted on the entire train-set before CV, the HPO results are optimistically overstated, and production degradation is guaranteed.
-Scaler should only be fitted on the train-fold within CV.
-Another one: optimizing accuracy instead of business metrics when classes are imbalanced – we find a configuration with 98.3% accuracy with a minority-class recall of 0.04.
+Data leakage in the objective: if preprocessing (StandardScaler, target encoding) is fitted on the entire train-set before CV — HPO results are optimistically inflated, production degradation guaranteed.
+The scaler must be fitted only on the train-fold inside CV.
+Another mistake: optimizing accuracy instead of a business metric in class imbalance — we find a config with 98.3% accuracy but recall on minority class 0.04.